JagusTin23/python-scraping-scripts/README.md

 # python-scraping-scripts
-A repository for scraping scripts
+A repository for scraping scripts using Python.

 ===
+# Scrip Info:

-## Info: scrapeYelp.py
+## scrapeYelp.py
 Tested on Python 3.5.1
 Dependencies: bs4 4.4.1, pandas 0.18.0